levalup/quickdist/README.md

     print(monster.call(1, '2', 3))
 ```

-The must will distribute this call to the node.
+The monster will distribute this call to the node.
 And get result.

 ```text
 main[0](1, '2, 3')